 The World Gold Council structure, membership and operations

 The World Gold Council is the market development organisation for the gold industry.
 Our purpose is to stimulate and sustain demand for gold, provide industry leadership and be the global authority on the gold market.
-The World Gold Council is an association whose Members comprise the world’s leading gold mining and gold royalty companies; through its subsidiaries, it operates in the United Kingdom, India, the Far East and the United States.
+The World Gold Council is an association whose Members comprise the world’s leading gold mining and gold royalty companies; through its subsidiaries, it operates in the United Kingdom, India, the East Asia and the United States.

 Steps we take to address Modern Slavery risks in our operations